Introduction to German VerbsImportant Verbs & Conjugation

 machen / to do; gehen / to walk; present tense

-Notice how the beginnings (the stems) of both verbs stays the same, whilst the endings transform in the same ways.
+Notice how the beginnings (the stems) of both verbs stay the same, but the endings change in the same way.
+Using the same pattern, try to guess the correct endings for the regular verbs below:

 PronounmachensagenlernenEnding